stitchdata/docs/_account-security/settings/managing-team-members.md

           - {{ supported | replace:"TOOLTIP","[USER ROLE] users can perform this action" }} indicates that the user role has the permission to perform the described action

           - {{ support-exception | replace:"TOOLTIP","[USER ROLE] users can perform this action, but there may be exceptions" }} indicates that the user role has the permission to perform the described action, but there may be exceptions.
-For example: All users can reset their own passwords, but if SSO is enabled for the account, only the SSO Admin can reset their own password.
+For example: All users can reset their own passwords, but if SSO is enabled for the account, only the Administrator can reset their own password.

           - {{ not-supported | replace:"TOOLTIP","[USER ROLE] users can't perform this action" }} indicates that the user role doesn't have the permission to perform the described action